trevclaridge/Drone-Drifters/Core Mechanics/Player Options/Stars.md

 ---

 **Tactician**: You are adept at understanding and directing the flow of battle.
 You may Assist another drifter without needing to share a drone with them.

+---

+**Clean Freak**: Please put your shoes on the rack.
+When you Drift into a new drone, you may immediately Clear a Drift Die from one of its systems without needing to spend a Cohesion.